Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Experiments

 \section{Experiments}

-In this section, we evaluate the model’s ability to capture temporal dependencies as well as its inference efficiency.
+In this section, we evaluate the model’s inference efficiency as well as its multi-frame integration ability.
 We further present ablation studies of the key components of our method and analyze the model’s behavior through attention-map visualizations.